ericdmj/edittest2/README.md

-# agolrest
+# edittest
-Using ESRI REST to edit ArcGIS Online data
+Using ESRI REST to edit ArcGIS Online data - testing for midterm